probmods/probmods2/chapters/04-patterns-of-inference.md

 Children are shown a set of evidence and then asked which blocks are blickets.
 For instance, if block A makes the detector go off, it is probably a blicket.
 Ambiguous patterns are particularly interesting.
-Imagine that blocks A and B are put on the detector together, making the detector go off; it is likely that A is a blicket.
+Imagine that blocks A and B are put on the detector together, making the detector go off; it is fairly likely that A is a blicket.
 Now B is put on the detector alone, making the detector go off; it is now less plausible that A is a blicket.
 This is called "backward blocking", and it is an example of explaining away.